 So crowds can work.
 But it is one thing for a crowd to get a right answer about what ‘is’.
 Can this translate to a crowd getting right what ‘should be’?
 This is the question being asked of crowds in social media campaign sites – what should be the policy adopted by a decision maker?
 It is very different to asking a crowd how many jelly beans are in a jar.

 It is true that it may be pushing the boundaries of crowd capabilities to open up political decision making to the broader community.
 But, given the social media does not produce binding decisions, there is little to be lost from experimenting.
 We are arguably in a period of trial and error, before a new era of ‘issues based democracy’, where those affected by decisions will have a far greater say in the making of those decisions.

 In her 2009 work, Professor Beth Simone Noveck, then team leader of Obama’s open government initiative, outlined optimal conditions for extracting solutions to government problems from people via the internet.
 She observed from several practical studies that if you allow people to self select a subject or issue in which they have an interest, the right minds in the community will come together and apply themselves to a task.
 It is a matter of asking the right question, and providing the right platform for them to respond.
 Also importantly, she found, there needs to be a reflecting back to the participants the outcome of their participation in the process, if they are to continue to engage.

 No doubt the most valuable lessons being learned by the social media campaign sites are those from their own experiences as to what works.
 But they might do well to learn also from the experiences of others who have gone before them.

-It is important to us that the social media campaign sites get their processes right.
-If they do, then those who hold power – on our behalf – might one day be overheard to say, as Mahatma Ghandi is reputed to have:
+It is important that social media campaign sites get their processes right.
+If they do, then those who hold power on our behalf might one day be overheard to say, as Mahatma Ghandi is reputed to have: